tinyuhui/UROP/migration_bias/README.md

 We use Park (2) to estimate "N" from the value of the "r^2" and "c" Then we see how much it is biased upwards by computing the ratio of the estimated N, with the real N

-Plots are given for N = 1000, M = 1000.
+Plots are given for N = 1000, M = 1000; and for N = 1000, M = 10000 (those with the suffix "_10x")

-In general Park (2) is not a very good estimator for r^2.
-When migration = 0, it estimates 2x population sizes for low c (c = 0.01, c = 0.025).
+For example:
-Yet we can see that as migration grows to say 0.3, for "normal values of c", when tend to overestimate the value of "N" by 30% approximately
+we can see that as migration grows to say 0.3, for "normal values of c", when tend to overestimate the value of "N" by 30% approximately

-The heatmap is tdefinitely easier to read than the 3d plots
+The heatmap is definitely easier to read than the 3d plots